Scalibor Protectorband 4% Data Sheet

-Do not use on dogs known to be hypersensitive to pyrethroids.
-Do not use on cats.
+Do not use in animals known to be hypersensitive to pyrethroids.

-As the collar exerts its full effect after one week, the collar should be applied 1 week before animals are likely to become exposed to infestation.
+As the collar exerts its full effect after one week, the collar should be preferably applied 1 week before animals are likely to become exposed to infestation.

 In rare cases attachment of ticks can occur while wearing the collar.
-Under unfavourable conditions the transmission of infectious diseases through ticks or sand flies can therefore not be ruled out entirely.
+Under unfavourable conditions the transmission of infectious diseases through ticks or sandflies can therefore not be ruled out entirely.

 In case of skin lesions remove the collar until symptoms have resolved.